atavako5/PomPom/README.md

 unpauses the current session

 There is a persistance layer on this bot, if I ever restart the server from Nov 28th, 2021, you will not lose progress and it will automatically restore your sessions.
-As a bonus you now have access to how many pomodoros you have gone through.
+As a bonus you now have access to how many pomodoros you have gone through per channel.

 Future update:
 - Add total time spent per session